-What vegetables go well in baked chicken fajitas?
+What vegetables go well in oven-baked chicken fajitas?

-You can use almost any vegetables in this sheet pan chicken fajitas recipe and it will turn out great!
+You can use almost any vegetables in this one-pan chicken fajitas recipe and it will turn out great!
 Everyone thinks of red peppers and onions when they think of baked chicken fajitas.
 We used onions, peppers, jalapeños, and mushrooms plus asparagus.
-You could also use any summer squash like zucchini, snow peas, diced sweet potatoes, tomatoes, and even broccoli or cauliflower.
+You could also use any summer squash like zucchini, or snow peas, diced sweet potatoes, tomatoes, and even broccoli or cauliflower.

 If you are in a hurry, you can buy your fajita vegetables already prepared for you in the freezer section of your local grocery store.